Lotte Reiniger

 Job titles

-Missing data and women pioneers in film history
+Missing data and women in film history

 We discovered that Wikidata includes only a fraction of the films Lotte Reiniger worked on.
 This raises an important question: How do missing data affect the way we perceive the work of women in film history?